Bradant History, Family Crest & Coats of Arms

 The surname Bradant was first found in South Northamptonshire at Bradden, a village that dates back to the Domesday Book of 1086 when it was first listed as Bradene.
 Literally the place name means "broad valley," from the Old English words "brad" + "denu."
 The parish church is dedicated to St Michael and was built in the 13th century.

-Important Dates for the Bradant family
+Early History of the Bradant family

 This web page shows only a small excerpt of our Bradant research.
 Another 94 words (7 lines of text) are included under the topic Early Bradant History in all our PDF Extended History products and printed products wherever possible.